acrolinx/acrolinx-proxy-sample/README.md

 See: [Setting Up Your Core Platform for single sign-on](https://docs.acrolinx.com/display/CP/Set+Up+Acrolinx+for+Single+Sign-on).

-*Note: Make sure that you use a proper secret for the genericPassword.*
+*Note: Make sure that you use a proper secret for the `genericPassword`.*

 ### Configure the Integration

-In the [`config.js`](https://github.com/acrolinx/acrolinx-sidebar-demo/blob/master/samples/config.js) of your Acrolinx Integration, set Acrolinx URL to point to the relative proxy path as follows:
+In the [`config.js`](https://github.com/acrolinx/acrolinx-sidebar-demo/blob/master/samples/config.js) of your Acrolinx Integration, set the Acrolinx URL to point to the relative proxy path as follows:

 ```javascript
 serverAddress: '/proxySample/proxy'